nhab/Wpf-Mvvm-Sample/README.md

         }
     }
   ```
-Each Command in this class, Handles operations of the window events.
+Each Command in the ViewModel, Handles operations of the window events.

+for example, you can write your login logic inside the LoggedIn method above.
 ### Bind the ViewModel to the View
 - Now you can bind the ViewModel to the view, Using DataContext :
   #### Binding in Xaml